AlinaKriutchenko/Image-classification-of-Dishes-from-personal-dataset/README.md

-### Image-classification-of-Dishes-from-personal-dataset
+### Image-classification-of-Dishes-from-personal-dataset (The manually collected dataset)

-Dataset contains 2 classes: dishes with food leftovers and full meal.
+The dataset contains 2 classes: dishes with food leftovers and full meal.